rwang23/LintCodeBook/README.md

-This is the solution and explaination of lintcode.
+Solution and explaination of lintcode.

 This documents the time I learn LintCode.